sveltejs/vite-plugin-svelte/docs/faq.md

 ### Where should I put my global styles?

-Global styles should always be placed in their own stylesheet files whwnever possible, and not in a Svelte component's `<style>` tag.
-The stylesheet files can then be imported directly in JS and would take advantage of Vite's own style processing.
+Global styles should always be placed in their own stylesheet files whenever possible, and not in a Svelte component's `<style>` tag.
+The stylesheet files can then be imported directly in JS and take advantage of Vite's own style processing.
 It would also significantly improve the dev server startup time.

 Good: